Vaccinium parvifolium: Description

 The fruit is an edible red to orange berry 6 to 10 mm in diameter.
+Cytology is 2n = 24.

 Distribution and habitat

 It is common in forests from southeastern Alaska and British Columbia south through western Washington and Oregon to central California.

 In the Oregon Coast Range, it is the most common Vaccinium.
 It grows in moist, shaded woodlands.

 Ecology

 Birds, bears, and small mammals eat the berries.
 Deer and some livestock forage the foliage.

 Cultivation

 The species is cultivated in the specialty horticulture trade with limited availability as an ornamental plant: for natural landscaping, native plant, and habitat gardens; wildlife gardens; and restoration projects.
 Another cultivated species of similar size and habitats is the evergreen Vaccinium ovatum (evergreen huckleberry).

 As a crop plant (along with the other huckleberries of the genus in western North America), it is not currently grown on a large commercial agriculture scale, despite efforts to make this possible.
 It requires acidic soil (pH of 4.5 to 6) and does not tolerate root disturbance.